 Principle 9 − Children

-9.1 Newspapers and magazines shall take particular care in seeking and presenting information or comment about a child under the age of 16.
+9.1 The press shall take particular care in seeking and presenting information or comment about a child under the age of 16.

 Principle 10 − Publication of the Decision of the Press Ombudsman / Press Council

-10.1 When requested or required by the Press Ombudsman and/or the Press Council to do so, newspapers and magazines shall publish the decision in relation to a complaint with due prominence.
+10.1 When requested or required by the Press Ombudsman and/or the Press Council to do so, the press shall publish the decision in relation to a complaint with due prominence.